thogiti/thogiti.github.io/_posts/2024-08-06-Unpacking-Robust-Restaking-Networks.md

 $\sum_{s \in N_G(v)} \frac{\sigma_v}{\sigma_{N_G(s)}} \cdot \frac{\pi_s}{\alpha_s} \leq \sigma_v$

 This claim is significant because it provides a sufficient condition for ensuring that the restaking network is secure, meaning that no valid attacks exist under the given conditions.
-Let's break down the claim and its proof step by step.
+Let's break down the claim step by step to understand it.

 **Decomposing the Inequality**